payalazelaya/digital-portfolio/src/blog/2023-03-09-traditional-design-mapping-the-body.md

 ---
-title: Traditional Design - Mapping The Body
+title: "Traditional Design - Mapping The Body: Eye See You"
 author: Paola Ayala Zelaya
-description: Picture of the final project for 2D Design
+description: Full picture of the extended layout for the final project from 2D Design
 date: 2022-04-28T19:12:27.279Z
 tags:
   - post